turbozeebra/DuffingParticle/README.md

 - make it 3D

-to run this program (You need to be in the folder and you have to have glew and glut installed):
+to run this program (You need to be in the folder and you have to have glew and freeglut installed):

 g++ src/main.cpp src/Particlesystem.cpp -o run -lGLEW -lglut -lGLD ./run